Favero ASSIOMA Review – Longterm Report

 CLEATS

 Consider: 0-degree float (typically black-coloured) may contribute to knee problems.
-I use a 3-degree float (grey) and usually, you are supplied with a 6-degree float (red).
-I used to turn one of my feet on the downstroke and this caused the shoe to contact the sensor body and hence affect the power reading with the earlier bePRO.
+I use a 3-degree float (grey); you are usually supplied with a 6-degree float (red).
+I used to turn one of my feet on the downstroke, and this caused the shoe to contact the sensor body and affect the power reading of the earlier bePRO.
 A grey cleat stopped this movement sufficiently to avoid contact.

 OTHER – SENSOR DIAMETER

-The key physical difference between the bePRO and the ASSIOMA is that the black sensor body/POD that is next to the crank is reduced in size from the bePRO.
-Whilst that’s probably part of the reduced weight the main benefit is the significantly reduced likelihood of your cleats or shoes then catching the sensor.
+The key physical difference between the bePRO and the ASSIOMA is that the black sensor body/POD next to the crank is reduced in size from the bePRO.
+Whilst that’s probably part of the reduced weight, the main benefit is the significantly reduced likelihood of your cleats or shoes catching the sensor.

 OTHER – DATA SHEET